 Dirty filters and sensors

-If you air or fuel filters are dirty, you will get worse fuel economy.
+If your air or fuel filters are dirty, you will get worse fuel economy.
 Likewise, any sensors such as oxygen and mass air flow will make the vehicle use more fuel if they are dirty or faulty.

 In almost every case, accessories that bolt onto the outside of your 4WD will decrease your fuel economy.
 Bull bars, rear bars, roof racks, awnings, antennas and anything else you add hinders airflow over the vehicle when you are driving, and results in more fuel being consumed.

 As above, anything you add to your 4WD also increases the weight of the 4WD.
 When you pick up a 20kg bag of salt, its harder to move around.
 The same principle applies to your 4WD; anything you add to it requires the engine to work harder to push it along.
+What does your 4WD weigh?

 Your right boot